PGDip in Financial Planning| Stellenbosch Business School Skip to main content

 READ MORE

-Essentially, you need a good support structure and the ‘buy-in’ of your employer.
-We share the whole year’s lecturing schedule and assessment dates on Orientation Day (January each year), so you can negotiate study leave with your employer well in advance.
+Essentially, you need a good support structure and the buy-in of your employer.
+We share the entire year’s lecturing schedule and assessment dates on Orientation Day (January each year), so you can negotiate study leave with your employer well in advance.

 Do not fall behind – we cover a large volume of work in a relatively short space of time.
 Use weekends to revise the previous week’s lectures.
 Work through all the tutorials and read the corresponding textbook chapter thoroughly.
 A selection of the previous year’s tests and exams are uploaded to our online platform.
-The lecturers conduct a special Review session prior to the first test of each module.
+The lecturers conduct a special review session prior to the first test of each module.
 Thereafter, the suggested solutions to the past papers are also uploaded.
-Practice, practice, practice.
+Practise, practise, practise.

 For RPL candidates: Yes.
 For other candidates, no. But we do find that those with some work experience in financial planning perform better.